 Please check the button below for more detailed tips on boarding Amtrak trains.

-When you are on the train, your car attendant can help you familiarize yourself with your room, inform you about meal times, and prepare or put away your beds when necessary.
-Use the call button in your room if you need to reach them.
+Once you settle in your room, your car attendant can help you familiarize yourself with your room, inform you of meal times, and set up or stow your beds as needed.
+If you need assistance, use the call button in your room.

 Tipping your car attendant is standard if you receive good service, with tips usually ranging from $5 to $20 daily.
 The amount you decide to tip should mirror the quality of service you receive and align with your budget.
 Find out more about tipping on Amtrak.